-- Check out Wormwise for up-to-date information on quarantine treatments. - Keep lambs off pasture for at least 24 hours.
-Eggs from resistant worms will pass onto bare ground preventing further growth. - After the 24-hour quarantine period, initial paddocks for new lambs should be older pasture (not 'clean pasture') to 'dilute out' any worms surviving the quarantine process.
+- Drench with a combination of 4 unrelated actives, one containing monepantel (in ZolvixTM) or derquantel (in Startect[®]). - Keep lambs off pasture for at least 24 hours.
+Eggs from resistant worms will pass onto the ground preventing further growth. - After the 24-hour quarantine period, move your lambs to contaminated pasture (not 'clean pasture') to reduce the risk of drench resistance.

-Do your feed budget to ensure the percent of light ewes is minimised and feed levels are optimal.
+• To ensure the percent of light ewes is minimised and feed levels are optimal, do your feed budget.